Viper (Madame Hydra): Fictional character biography

 Viper was then a member of an incarnation of the Hellfire Club, working with Courtney Ross, briefly under the title "White Warrior Princess".
 She has also associated with the Hand and resumed her ties with the Silver Samurai.
 She has also retaken the name "Madame Hydra".

-For a time, Viper was the dictator of the nation of Madripoor, using the nation's resources to support global terrorism via HYDRA.
-She was overthrown by new S.H.I.E.L.D.
-Director Tony Stark and Tyger Tiger, the latter of whom is now ruler of Madripoor.
+For a time, Viper was the dictator of the nation of Madripoor, using the nation's resources to support global terrorism via Hydra.
+She was overthrown by new S.H.I.E.L.D. director Tony Stark and Tyger Tiger, the latter of whom is now ruler of Madripoor.

-During the Dark Reign storyline, Viper is seen leaving her lover, the Silver Samurai, to rejoin Baron von Strucker and the ruling council of HYDRA.
-It was revealed that she is no longer Madame Hydra, as she was replaced by Contessa Valentina Allegra de Fontaine, taking up the mantle of Madame Hydra, wearing an elaborate tentacle headdress and elaborate HYDRA robes.
+During the Dark Reign storyline, Viper is seen leaving her lover, the Silver Samurai, to rejoin Baron Strucker and the ruling council of Hydra.
+It was revealed that she is no longer Madame Hydra, as she was replaced by Valentina Allegra de Fontaine taking up the mantle of Madame Hydra, wearing an elaborate tentacle headdress and Hydra robes.

 Viper is kidnapped by the mysterious group Leviathan, who are determined to find out the location of a mysterious box that both she and Madame Hydra procured from the Yashidas.
 Madame Hydra arrived at the Leviathan headquarters and offered the box to its leader, much to Viper's dismay.
 Madame Hydra then shot Viper to death.
-However, when HYDRA arrived, the Hive resurrected her, giving her tentacles that stemmed from her head, and she renamed herself Madame Hydra.
+However, when Hydra arrived, Hive resurrected her, giving her tentacles that stemmed from her head, and she renamed herself Madame Hydra.

 Following the Fear Itself storyline, Madame Hydra joins up with H.A.M.M.E.R. after Norman Osborn escapes from the Raft and regains leadership.
-After the defeat of Osborn and the Dark Avengers, Madame Hydra uses the resources of the now-defunct H.A.M.M.E.R. to begin rebuilding HYDRA.
+After the defeat of Osborn and the Dark Avengers, Madame Hydra uses the resources of the now-defunct H.A.M.M.E.R. to begin rebuilding Hydra.
 She later tips off Spider-Woman and Hawkeye about a heist Mister Negative is planning on a S.H.I.E.L.D. warehouse.
 While the Avengers deal with Mister Negative, Madame Hydra attacks a different S.H.I.E.L.D. facility and steals several captive Skrulls left over from the Secret Invasion.

 Madame Hydra later led an attack on Avengers Tower while the team is away.
 She and the rest of her forces are defeated by Angel and his younger self from earlier in the timestream.

 In "Death of Wolverine", she was revealed by Nuke as the "Green Queen" and current leader of Madripoor who sent out a contract to capture Wolverine.

-Viper is part of the HYDRA High Council that the new Madame Hydra is collecting to assist Steve Rogers, who had his history altered by the Red Skull's clone using Kobik's powers to be a HYDRA sleeper agent for years.
+Viper is part of the Hydra High Council that the new Madame Hydra is collecting to assist Steve Rogers who had his history altered by the Red Skull's clone using Kobik's powers to be a Hydra sleeper agent for years.